-One of the advantages of using a latrine is that you will never be bitten by a snake that you have surprised!
+One of the advantages of using a latrine is that you will never be bitten by a snake that you have given a nasty surprise to!
 But snakes move around freely and quietly, so it is hard to avoid them entirely.
 Not all venomous snakebites are dangerous to life, but many are.